luxonis/depthai-docs-website/source/pages/faq.rst

 So what does this mean for your application?

-Anything further than 10 feet away from DepthAI/megaAI will be in focus when the focus is set to 10 feet or beyond.
+Anything further than 10 feet (~3m) away from OAK will be in focus when the focus is set to 10 feet or beyond.
 In other words, as long as you don't have something closer than 10 feet which the camera is trying to focus on, everything 10 feet or beyond will be in focus.

 Is it Possible to Control the Exposure and White Balance and Auto-Focus (3A) Settings of the RGB Camera From the Host?